mladen/practicing-da-ds-ml-ai/README.md

       Data loader is used to provide data in a preprocessed format.
 That way we can very consistently get a batch of data and just focus on the training logic.
 When implementing the dataset and data loader classes he recomments to use Jupyter Notebooks.
 That makes it very easy to save certain variables (like the path to the dataset) and visualize everything we need.\
       One final thing is if we are working on a reinforcement learning paper, the equivalent to implementing the dataset classes is setting up the gym environment.
     - Step 3: Start coding\
-      (Note: Perhaps our paper focuses more on a new training technique rather a new architecture).\
+      (NOTE: Perhaps our paper focuses more on a new training technique rather a new architecture).\
       Since we've highlighted the novel elements of the architecture and found existing implementations of modules we might need, his recommendation is to just **start coding(!!!)**. _Don't think too much about making it right the first time_.
 Start writing our torch.nn.module class and initialize all layers we might need.
 If they are larger, more complex models, we can directly start writing a function for those.
 [TODO: Check the mentioned example].
       - Use "Weights and Biases" to track our experiments.
 It's a tool that allows us to track our experiments and visualize them.
 It's a very powerful tool and it's free to use. (added by the Copilot)